huntfx/pyhide/README.md

     			 - Will read the output image to make sure the data exactly matches the input.
     			 - May slow down execution time if enabled.
     				Default: False

+			returnURL/returnCustomURL
+			 - Add the custom image URL to the output list.
+			 - Not added by default as it'll be ImageStore().write()[1] without uploading the output image, or ImageStore().write()[2] if you do.
+			 - This is stored in the file anyway, so shouldn't really be needed

+			#MAYA

+			i/c/image/customImage
+			 - String
+			 - Same as above, but set to "RenderView" to use the image in the renderView window

+			rV/renderView/writeToRenderView
+			 - True/False
+			 - Will load the output image into the renderView window.
+			 - Currently not working as Maya seems to convert the image.

     			#DEBUGGING

     			debug/debugResult/debugOutput